-CMC is a non-profit hospital offering a broad range of services, which are provided for patient’s medical and financial needs.
-CMC will identify FA based upon financial needs.
+Community offers a broad range of services, which are provided for patient’s medical and financial needs.
+Community will identify FA based upon financial needs.
 It is our policy to offer FA to persons in need as early as we can identify those persons.
 FA is available without regard to race, color, creed, national origin, age disability, health care condition or marital status.

 Statement of Principles

 - Treat all patients equitable, with dignity, with respect and compassion.

 - Serve the emergency health care needs of everyone, regardless of ability to pay for care.

 - Assist patients who cannot pay for part or all of the care they receive.

 - Balance needed FA for some patients with broader fiscal responsibilities in order to keep or hospital’s doors open for all who may need care in our community.

 The following will be used to determine if you qualify: